dmytrovoytko/llm-bookclub/README.md

 - book metadata: asin, author, title, category, publication_year,
 - review data: rating, helpful_vote, text.

-Some surprises: for some bestsellers reviews with high "helpful" score are... all negative! while a lot of 5-star reviews with no or very low helpful score.
+Surprises: for some bestsellers reviews with high "helpful" score are... all negative! while a lot of 5-star reviews with no or very low helpful score.
 Looks like I need to do some 'balancing' in such cases.

 ## :toolbox: Tech stack